Last updated - September 28, 2018

 1. Postcode/Address Validation plugin

 Developed by SkyVerge, this plugin offers address verification, autocomplete/postcode lookup features.
 The plugin uses SmartyStreets API for address verification.
-SmartyStreets is only restricted to United States addresses.
+As against to what is mentioned on the WooCommerce site, SmartyStreets is not restricted to United States addresses only.
+They actually validate addresses for over 240+ countries and territories in the world.
 For address autocomplete feature, the plugin uses Addressy API, whereas, for address lookup, the plugin supports Postcode.NL, PCA Predict, PostcodeSoftware.net, or Crafty Clicks service.

 Some of the APIs that I mentioned above have API calls limitation.
 You need to check their respective pricing plans and choose the best one that suits your business.
 Also, you need to signup for an account of the required service you would want to use.